-Introducing Online Sports Betting Odds And Variations
+Sports Betting Odds 101

-A big advantage of using an online sportsbook is that you can bet on sporting events taking place anywhere in the world.
-But one disadvantage of this can sometimes be that the odds may be presented in a format that you are not familiar with.
+Using an online sportsbook means that you can bet on sporting events taking place anywhere in the world, which is fantastic, but a big disadvantage is that odds on some sites may be presented in a format that you are not familiar with.
 But, no matter what type of odds are shown, they all indicate the same thing: a bet's chance of winning.

 Understanding American Odds